asyncapi/template-for-generator-templates/README.md

 ag https://raw.githubusercontent.com/asyncapi/generator/v1.0.1/test/docs/dummy.yml https://github.com/asyncapi/template-for-generator-templates -o output
 ```

-For local development, you need different variations of this command.
-First of all, you need to know about three important CLI flags:
+For local development, you will need variations of this command.

+There are three important CLI flags:

 - `--debug` enables the debug mode in Nunjucks engine what makes filters debugging simpler,
 - `--watch-template` enables a watcher of changes that you make in a template.
 It regenerates your template whenever it detects a change,